PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 reconciliation, Split fallback, all child owners, and all independent routes.
 Run affected and standard gates sequentially, then commit and push only.
 Never create, update, or reopen a pull request.

+## Final input/dynamic composite implementation checkpoint

+`passes/final_input_dynamic_orchestration.py` now owns the fixed two-child tail.
+It passes the exact shared `ModelIRPassContext` to the existing late input/affine/normalization and very-late dynamic-adapter owners in source order and returns both raw nested tuples without copying or flattening them.

+The lowerer replaces only the two unconsumed locals with `_final_input_dynamic_results`. `_advance_post_progress`, the `shape_reconciliation.primary.very_late_final` phase record, and Split fallback remain outside the owner.
+Child owners, specialized pass contracts, public behavior, and the 128-ID/128-owner phase store are unchanged.

+Sequential `uv` validation passed: focused 3, complete affected 401, terminal-layout/efficiency 92, core 55, result contracts 196, phase-store 2,
+and TensorFlow import-blocking/default-direct/`-cotof` 11.
+Ruff, bytecode, and whitespace checks passed.
+No test is failing and no new production issue is known.
+No real-model conversion was repeated for this ownership-only move.

+At resume, rerun the read-only unconsumed-result inventory.
+Select the next smallest source-adjacent, semantically closed cluster whose children are already pass-module-owned, characterize it before changing production, and keep all testing sequential and single-process under `uv`.
+Commit and push only; never create, update, or reopen a pull request.